 If you’ve not been guilty about all I’ve mentioned so far, you’re certainly guilty of this – I too until I woke and I hope you too will wake after reading what I’m about to write on this.

-You see, it’s one thing to spread news on WhatsApp, it’s another thing to spread fake news.
+You see, it’s one thing to spread news on WhatsApp group or contacts, it’s another thing to spread fake news.
 I hear by now you can even be arrested for spreading fake news on WhatsApp.
 Yes, this is possible if investigators are able to trace the person or group of people who originated the fake news.

 The latest person in serious trouble in Nigeria now (for spreading fake news) is the guy that said the 3rd mainland bridge is about to collapse.
 Authorities said he is going in for this because he caused serious panic for Lagosians that the news got to Aso Rock.